-- The LSC Corridor area has 2.7 million residents - The wider region (based on counties and unitaries, and including Westminster and the City) has 5.4 million residents - The population grew at double the national rate between 2000 and 2014, and is forecast to continue this high rate of growth into the 2020s. - The wider LSC region contributed £226 billion of economic output in 2014.
+- The LSC Corridor area has 2.7 million residents - The wider region (based on counties and unitaries and including Westminster and the City) has 5.4 million residents - Population has grown at double the national rate (between 2000 and 2014) and is forecast to continue this high rate of growth. - The wider LSC region contributed £226 billion of economic output in 2014.